This article was originally published in 2017.

 02. Sony attempts to tap into graffiti culture

-Pepsi has received plenty of flak over the last few days, but it’s far from alone in missing the mark when it comes to tackling counter-culture references.
+Pepsi received plenty of flak for its ad, but it’s far from alone in missing the mark when it comes to tackling counter-culture references.

 Another global corporate behemoth that tried to take its marketing to the streets in a different way was Sony.
 In an attempt to engage with the urban youth market for its PSP handheld console back in 2005, the Japanese tech giant decided to pay graffiti artists in key cities to spray its message on selected buildings.